bennyhuo/KotlinBlogTranslation/original/Making Platform Interop even smoother.md

 <p></p>
 {% endraw %}

 making the code much cleaner.
-Same applies to <em>class objects</em>.
+Same applies to *class objects*.
 ### Removing roadblocks

-Another benefit of <em>platformStatic</em> is removing some showstoppers that existed when using certain Java libraries such as JUnit.
+Another benefit of *platformStatic* is removing some showstoppers that existed when using certain Java libraries such as JUnit.
 In particular, the latter requires a static method in Java when using [Theories](https://github.com/junit-team/junit/wiki/Theories) .
 The workaround for this was quite tedious.
 Fortunately, this is no longer the case.
-We can use the <em>platformStatic</em> annotation to solve this [issue](https://youtrack.jetbrains.com/issue/KT-4861) .
+We can use the *platformStatic* annotation to solve this [issue](https://youtrack.jetbrains.com/issue/KT-4861) .

 {% raw %}
 <p></p>